Insights: Article

 12. Planning and executing pilot migrations

-After the successful completion of the PoC, continue with migrating a few non-critical workloads to the cloud.
-This pilot phase provides your team with valuable hands-on experience, helping them identify potential issues and refine your cloud migration strategy.
-Use the insights and feedback from these first migrations to optimise your processes and address any challenges before moving on to more complex or business-critical workloads.
+After completing the PoC, continue migrating a few non-critical workloads to the cloud.
+This pilot phase provides your team valuable hands-on experience, helping them identify potential issues and refine your cloud migration strategy.

 13. Scaling up the migration

-As your team gains more proficiency and confidence in the migration process, gradually increase the scale and complexity of workloads being migrated.
+As your team gains more proficiency and confidence in the migration process, gradually increase the scale and complexity of migrated workloads.
 Continuously refine your approach based on lessons learned from previous phases, adapting to any new challenges or requirements that may emerge.
-This iterative, phased approach helps mitigate risks, ensures better control over the migration process, and ultimately leads to a more seamless cloud migration journey.

 Ensuring ongoing success